 Address: 2133 Laguna Canyon Rd, Laguna Beach, CA 92651

-The Laguna Canyon Winery combines the best wine that Orange County has to offer with a Rock n’ Roll tasting room.
-It’s the first urban winery in Orange County.
-The Laguna Canyon Winery tasting room is unique and fun; it always plays rock n’ roll, exclusively from the 80s, on massive 156-inch tv screens.
+The Laguna Canyon Winery tasting room is unique and fun; it always plays rock n’ roll, exclusively from the 80s, on massive 156-inch TV screens.

 See Related: Fun & Best Things To Do In Richmond, California